Travelling to Siquijor and wondering where to stay in Siquijor Island?

 We’re big fans of Siquijor and hope you enjoy it too!

-Hopefully, you enjoyed our best area to stay in Siquijor Island guide.
-Read all the best things to do in Siquijor Island here and find more guides to awesome Siquijor here.
+I hope you enjoyed our best area to stay in Siquijor Island guide.
+Read all the best things to do in Siquijor Island here and find our full guide to awesome Siquijor here.